abdulhafeeznarejo/PowerBI-Developer/projects/exports/README_Cleanup_Upgrade.md

 Notes:
 - If you'd like these CSVs committed to git, tell me and I'll create a commit.
 - I avoided changing data values; if you want me to apply automated cleaning transformations (trim strings, normalize casing, fill nulls), specify rules.
+ - I avoided changing data values; if you want me to apply automated cleaning transformations (trim strings, normalize casing, fill nulls), specify rules.

+Git info:
+- Commit: ab2e429 (salesdb)
+- Tag: v2026-06-24-salesdb

+Release:
+- A release can be created for the tag `v2026-06-24-salesdb` (I can create it on request).